9 January 2023 | BI and data analysis, Pricing strategy, Revenue management, Rate parity, Industry technology, Distribution

 Instead of comparing rates for just one night, your rate shopper should be able to gather data from your compset for bookings of multiple days.
 LOS is an important factor in revenue management, and monitoring it can help to reveal compset pricing strategies, whether that means special offers for longer stays during periods of low demand or minimum LOS conditions around big events.

 Feeding up-to-date competitor rates into your Revenue Management System allows revenue managers to receive correct pricing recommendations.
-Automatic integration with data providers such as STR, Benchmarking Alliance, OlaKala or Fairmas means that hoteliers can access benchmarking data that allows them to compare performance on occupancy, RevPAR and ADR indexes.
+Automatic integration with data providers such as Aromize, or Benchmarking Alliance means that hoteliers can automate their process and also access benchmarking data that allows them to compare performance on occupancy, RevPAR and ADR indexes.

-There’s no point having a cutting-edge rate shopper if you can’t use it when you need it.
-Check that your tool offers multiple logins to improve communication between team members or revenue managers at different hotels.
+There’s no point in having a cutting-edge rate shopper if you can’t use it when you need it.
+Check that your tool offers multiple logins to break down the silos between your commercial teams, and improve communication and efficiency between team members or revenue managers at different hotels.

 Look out for any rate shoppers that develop point-of-sale (POS) functionality, allowing you to take rates from different domains (.co.uk, .fr, .es etc) of the same channel in order to provide an accurate snapshot of pricing in specific source markets around the world.

 Revenue management means getting room prices right on a daily basis in a shifting landscape, and tracking KPIs means that you will have exploitable data that will prevent you from flying blind.

 Ultimately, you need actionable insight to spot and leverage opportunities.
 If you have one, does your rate shopper make the grade?